Health Care Spending

 Here are 3 qualities to look for in nutritional supplements:

 Products that have an immediate noticeable health benefit will make you feel better.

 Taking a nutritional supplement because we “should”, because we read it is good for us, or because it is supposed to work for a condition we have are all reasons to try something new.
 Do we continue to take products that do not make us feel good?

 Products that have cumulative health benefits will be noticed over time.

 Certain products to not make us feel better right away, but take a period of weeks or months to notice a difference.
 Perfect example is fish oil, which can take up to 3 months to have the health effects that come from its anti-inflammatory properties.
 Other products like B12 may act on our body more immediately.
 One way to tell if this sort of supplement is working is to take a break from it.
 Quite often we can only tell if the product is working by stopping, as symptoms resume, or energy levels drop.

-Products that health chronic degenerative health issues.
+Products that help with stress related health issues.

 Body organs and tissues take time to heal.
 It is said that when unhealthy practices are removed, healing will resume.
 Sometimes we need supplements to balance an unhealthy lifestyle.
 Too much stress, over-consumption of refined foods, and lack of sleep are habits that signal greater nutritional need.
 One common class of herbs are called adaptogens, are used to balance stress hormone cortisol in times of chronic stress. these sorts of supplements are meant to be taken in the short term, as we deal with and change unhealthy circumstances in our lives.